cspray/annotated-container/docs/tutorials/01-getting-started.md

 }
 ```

 We also annotated 2 concrete classes, `BlobStorageEventEmitter` and `FilesystemStorage`, which are called _concrete services_.
-While it is not necessary for a concrete service to satisfy a contract from an abstract service it is expected that the AnnotatedContainer will often be used in this manner.
+While it is not necessary for a concrete service to satisfy a contract from an abstract service it is expected that the Annotated Container will often be used in this manner.
 Because there's only 1 concrete service for each abstract service we know, for example, when `ContainerInterface::get(BlobStorage::class)`is called you really want to get an instance of`FilesystemStorage`.

 When a concrete service is used to instantiate an abstract service it is referred to as an _alias_; an alias that is inferred from the static analysis of your codebase is considered _implicit_.
 It is possible for an abstract service to have multiple concrete services, and an alias can't be inferred.
 We'll talk about how to resolve those types of conflicts in a separate document.